vtripolitakis/blog/content/use-caddy-with-docker-to-proxy-host-services.md

 - A `docker-compose.yaml` file

 ## Caddyfile
-This is a simple Caddyfile setting up an HTTP host on port 8085 with the following configurations:
+This is a simple Caddyfile setting up an HTTP host on port 8085 with the following configuration:

 - `/db` proxying couchdb running on localhost, port 5984
 - `/api` proxying an API running on localhost, port 5050
 -  proxying a frontend running on localhost, port 3000

 As you may see `host.docker.internal` is a trick to get the IP of the host running the Docker container.
-Nevertheless, it needs on more step, shown on the docker-compose.yaml file below.
+Nevertheless, it needs on more step, shown on the `docker-compose.yaml` file below.

 ```sh
 http://localhost:8085 {